decretist/Gratian/papers/working/main.md

 words.
 Function words are words like prepositions and conjunctions.
 Content words are words like adjectives, nouns and verbs.
 Function words convey meaning by their use in grammatical structure.
-The conjunction "but" doesn't mean anything by itself, but rather it places two words or grammatical constructs into an adversative relationship with each other.
+The English conjunction "but" doesn't mean anything by itself, but rather it places two words or grammatical constructs into an adversative relationship with each other.

 Here's another way of thinking about the distinction: function words are closed-class words and content words are open-class words.